 Sandusky is a rural neighborhood (based on population density) located in Keokuk, Iowa.

 Sandusky real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Sandusky neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Sandusky neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

-Did you know that the Sandusky neighborhood has more Yugoslav ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Sandusky neighborhood has more Yugoslav and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.9% of this neighborhood's residents have Yugoslav ancestry.
+In fact, 2.8% of this neighborhood's residents have Yugoslav ancestry and 2.8% have Danish ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.